“A good school provides a rounded education for the whole person.

 And a good Catholic school, over and above this, should help all its students to become saints….”
 Pope Benedict XVI, 2010

 PE is hugely important and integral part of the curriculum and wider school life at Holy Family.
 High quality PE and Sport has a very powerful impact on the all-round development of young people as it boosts achievement, builds essential communication and leadership skills, promotes diversity and inclusivity and teaches the importance of healthy, active lifestyles.
 At Holy Family School, we believe every child has a right to access high quality physical education and school sport and we are at the forefront of innovative and creative ways of teaching & learning.
-We have been awarded the Gold Activemark for the last five years and have been recognised by Sport England as a 'best practice school for PE & Sport'.
+We were awarded the Gold School Games Award for 5 consecutive years from 2013 - 2017 and have been recognised by Sport England as a 'best practice school for PE & Sport'.
 We also received the Youth Sport Trust GOLD Award in 2016-2017.

 In 2017 we were one of the first 100 schools in England to be awarded the prestigious Platinum Award for PE & Sport and we have once again been awarded Platinum for 2019 - 2021.